-The retreat starts on the first day with supper at 6pm followed by the introduction at 8.15pm and finishes on the last day with lunch.
+The retreat starts on the first day with supper at 6:30pm followed by a session at 7:45 pm and finishes on the last day with lunch.
 There will be several meditation and teaching sessions every day as well as a session with chanted prayers.
 At break times each participant helps with small jobs and there is also plenty of time to go for walks in the beautiful surroundings of Kailash IRC.

 Silence during the retreat

 During the retreat, in the mornings, we observe silence until lunchtime.
 Being in silence allows the mind to settle and find peace.
 In this way you will be able to concentrate better during meditation and to leave all the stress and busyness that we are normally immersed in behind.
 In the afternoon and evening retreaters are encouraged to discuss their experience of the meditation and teachings, so they can help each-other to overcome obstacles and gain deeper experience.
 During some retreats, depending on the wishes of the retreaters the retreat can be completely silent from a certain point in the retreat.

 This course will be held in English, however, when possible we try to help organise translation, but this may not always be possible.
 Please contact us if you need translation.

 Kailash IRC is a charity and the Retreat Centre is run by a few volunteers.
 It is also fun to connect with fellow retreaters while helping out with small tasks.
 For this reason every participant helps with some jobs (e.g. chopping vegetables, washing dishes, tidying up etc). and the final cleaning at the end of the course.